PigeonDan1/ps-slm/readme.md

 5. One-Click Script:

-   After changing some essential local path and downloading models, you can run with:
+   After changing some essential local path and downloading models(**more detailed instruction in Multitask/readme**), you can run with:

    Core training script: `/scripts/finetune_deepspeed_sensevoice.sh`